kimyu-111/Machine-learning-Deep-Learning/README.md

 ## About
 Welcome to my Machine Learning and Deep Learning practice repository.
-This project records my journey of mastering the core algorithms of AI, following the roadmap of the book **"Alone Study Machine Learning + Deep Learning"**.

-Instead of just using libraries, I aim to deeply understand how these models work and how to optimize them for real-world data.
+This project records my journey of mastering the core algorithms of AI Instead of just using libraries, I aim to deeply understand how these models work and how to optimize them for real-world data.

 ##  Upcoming Plans